 - An interdisciplinary perspective with core and elective courses drawn from political science, sociology, psychology, history, anthropology, management, criminology, and other fields.

 - Opportunities for practical application of coursework through co-curricular programs, internships, service learning, research projects, and study abroad.

 - Excellent preparation for a broad range of careers, such as mediation and negotiation, law and criminal justice, community advocacy and development, human resources, and international aid, development, and diplomacy.

 - Individualized course plans that allow students the freedom to pursue their passions and interests.

 - An ideal location for internships and a career.
 George Mason University’s proximity to Washington, D.C. provides students with the best of what the area has to offer.

 - the experience of an established program built on more than 25 years of advancing theory and research and working for change.

-All CAR students take a series of core courses that provide a background in conflict theory, analysis, and conflict resolution skills.
+Conflict analysis and resolution students take a series of core courses that provide a background in conflict theory, analysis, and conflict resolution skills.
 Required bridge courses cover conflict analysis and resolution at three levels: interpersonal conflict, community/organizational conflict, and global conflict.
 After selecting a level of conflict as a concentration, students choose courses from units throughout the university that relate to the concentration and their areas of interest, such as anthropology, communication, government, philosophy, psychology, management, sociology and New Century College.
-The major also requires three credits of field experience in the form of an internship, a service learning opportunity, or study abroad.
+The major also requires three credits of field experience in the form of an internship, service learning opportunity, guided research project, or study abroad.